 Enter slugs.
-THE SHAME!
 Over the last few years slugs have become a terrible nuisance for us up here in Northern Wisconsin.
 We've had an impressive influx of rainy days, and with the increase in rain came an increase in the slug population.
 While the mosquitos take the cake in the most irritating of spring creatures, the slugs are a very, very near second.
 In 2019 and 2020 we lost 90% (I did not mistype) of our spring mushrooms crop to slugs.
 (Yeah yeah we know they have to eat too, but couldn't they eat the mosquitos?)
 Slugs have a tendency to eat their way through mushrooms in such a way that not much of the mushroom can be salvaged, leaving behind a sinister trail of slime.

 It took two full crops, but eventually we here at F&F became frustrated enough to start trialing some shiitake-slug-protection methods.
 While there are multiple chemical barriers that you can use, we prefer to stay away from chemicals whenever possible.
 If you are looking to simplify and use a chemical we would suggest Sluggo.
 Sluggo is listed as an organic-production slug preventative and can say from experience that it does a good job of keeping the slugs at bay.
 But we like to make things a little more work-intensive here so we created a slug barrier using fruiting blankets and pallets.
 Here were the methods we tried: